 The meta description tag

-A meta description is provided to search engines by placing the copy within a pair of meta description tags — however most website platforms will enable you to supply meta descriptions without you having to do any coding at all.
+You can give search engines meta description text by including it in your page’s code.
+However, most website platforms will enable you to supply meta descriptions without you having to do any coding at all.

 Meta description tag example